 2. Little House in the Big Woods by Laura Ingalls Wilder (ages 7 and up)

-Traditional Literature - Stories that are passed down from one generation to the next, such as tall tales and folk tales.
+Traditional literature is a genre where stories are passed down from one generation to the next, such as tall tales and folk tales.

 1. Lon Po Po by Ed Young (ages 6 and up)